serverless/serverless/docs/providers/aws/guide/plugins.md

   constructor(serverless) {
     this.serverless = serverless;

     // Create schema for your properties.
-For reference use https://github.com/epoberezkin/ajv const newCustomPropSchema = {
+For reference use https://github.com/ajv-validator/ajv const newCustomPropSchema = {
       type: 'object',
       properties: {
         someProperty: { type: 'string' },
       },
+      required: ['someProperty'],
     };

     // Attach your piece of schema to main schema